hayrettinbozkurt/NFT_MINT/README.md

  Installation process

    - Download and Install NodeJs LTS version from [NodeJs Official Page](https://nodejs.org/en/download/).
    - Configure .env file.
 You need to define "REACT_APP_PVKEY"(private key of your metamask).
-It is needed for testing.
+It is needed for testing and smart contract deployment.
    - ./run.sh file can be used to install and run application.
    -  Metamask installation also need for interaction with dapp.
+   - Smart contracts can be deployed locally or fujinet.
+      ```
+     deploy to local : npm run  nft_deploydev

+     deploy to fujinet : nft_deployfuji

+      ```

 # File Structure